tristanlee85/fireawai-node-sdk/README.md

 # Fireaw.ai Node SDK

-This project is a Node.js server that provides a REST API to interact with the Fireaw.ai service, allowing clients to send messages and receive responses without needing to manage WebSocket connections directly.
-It can also be imported as a module in other Node.js projects.
+This project is a Node.js SDK for interacting with the Fireaw.ai service, providing functions to send messages and receive responses through WebSocket, without needing to manage WebSocket connections directly.
+It also includes an optional REST API server for interacting with the service.

 ## Features

-- REST API to send messages to a WebSocket.
+- Functions to connect to Fireaw.ai WebSocket.
+- Send messages and receive responses through WebSocket.
 - Handles WebSocket connection, subscription, and message parsing.
 - Configurable timeout for WebSocket connections.
-- Can be run in single request mode or continuous mode.
-- Can be imported as a module in other Node.js projects.
+- Optional REST API server for sending messages and receiving responses.

 ## Requirements